DA0-DA0/dao-contracts/contracts/external/cw-abc/README.md

 Forked from and heavily inspired by the work on [cw20-bonding](https://github.com/cosmwasm/cw-tokens/tree/main/contracts/cw20-bonding).
 This contract uses native and token factory tokens instead.

-NOTE: this contract is unaudited and experimental.
+NOTE: this contract is NOT AUDITED and experimental.
 NOT RECOMMENDED FOR PRODUCTION USE.
+Use at your own risk.

 ## What are Augmented Bonding Curves?
 Before we get to the *Augmented* part, we must first describe bonding curves themselves.